-Additionally, many providers offer excellent bursaries and scholarships of up to £32,000 for many subjects, although you’ll need to factor in tuition fees should you take this route.
-If you have more than three years' transferable work experience, you will be entitled to apply for our salaried route, where you will earn the base salary for an unqualified teacher for your training year.
-Once qualified, you’ll start on a salary of at least £24,373, or £30,480 in inner London.
+Additionally, you can apply for bursaries and scholarships of up to £26,000 for some subjects, although you’ll need to factor in tuition fees should you take this route.
+If you have transferable work experience, you could alternatively apply for our salaried route, where you will earn the base salary for an unqualified teacher for your training year.
+Once qualified, you’ll start on a salary of at least £25,714, or £32,157 in inner London.
 Find out more about the pay ranges for teachers here.

 Do your research

 Changing career can be a daunting prospect, so before you take the leap, make sure teaching is the right choice for you.
 Visit our blog to find out how other career changers handled the transition, and get a better understanding of what to expect during training.

 It’s also a good idea to have an honest discussion with any teachers you know.
 Talk about what they enjoy and what they find particularly demanding.
 If possible, talk to people who have come to teaching from another industry - how did they find the adjustment into education?

 Schools have changed enormously even in the past few years, so it's a good idea to get some current first-hand experience of working in schools.
 Why not offer to come and run a session with pupils at your local school, based on your current career?
 You'll know your subject matter inside out, so you can think about whether you enjoy the experience in general without worrying about having to teach to a set specification.